Filter Based Feature Selection

 Pearson’s correlation statistic, or Pearson’s correlation coefficient, is also known in statistical models as the

 rvalue.
-For any two variables, it returns a value that indicates the strength of the correlation
+For any two variables, it returns a value that indicates the strength of the correlation.

 The two-way chi-squared test is a statistical method that measures how close expected values are to actual results.
 The method assumes that variables are random and drawn from an adequate sample of independent variables.
 The resulting chi-squared statistic indicates how far results are from the expected (random) result.

-If you need a different option for custom feature selection method, use the Execute R Script module.
+If you need a different option for the custom feature selection method, use the Execute R Script module.